Day Seven: El Silencio Como Lugar

 Silence has patterns, cycles, and flowsSilence allows internal signals to surface; it reduces interpretive loadHunger, fatigue, contentment become perceptible without distraction

 Note.
-The framework synthesizes Picard (1948/1988), contemplative traditions, and personal observation.
+The framework synthesises Picard (1948/1988), contemplative traditions, and personal observation.
 These qualities emerged through sustained attention rather than analysis.

 Inhabited Silence